Bundaran HI Bank Jakarta MRT station: History

+An extension work for the concourse area is now on process to add new entrances and to create direct connection to the nearby buildings including Plaza Indonesia and Grand Hyatt Jakarta.
+The extension is expected to be finished by 2027.
+In the future, underground links from the station to Hotel Indonesia, Grand Indonesia and Mandarin Oriental Jakarta will be constructed.

 Naming rights

 On 8 October 2024, a naming right for Bundaran HI station was bought by the municipal-owned banking company, PT.
-Bank DKI (then trading as Bank DKI), thus officially named as Bundaran HI Bank DKI.
-As Bank DKI was rebranded into Bank Jakarta on 22 June 2025, coinciding with Jakarta's 498th anniversary, the brand name of the station was renamed into Bundaran HI Bank Jakarta around July 2025, in accordance of the rebranding.
+Bank DKI (then trading as 'Bank DKI'), thus officially named as Bundaran HI Bank DKI.
+As Bank DKI was rebranded into 'Bank Jakarta' on 22 June 2025, coinciding with Jakarta's 498th anniversary, the brand name of the station was renamed into Bundaran HI Bank Jakarta around July 2025, in accordance of the rebranding.

-Station plan
+Station layout

 The station only has two railroad tracks equipped with a buffer stop and a railroad switch on the south side.
 The switch is used to move MRT trains that were originally on the left track to the right, or vice versa.